Is College Works Painting A Scam?

 Is This A Pyramid Scheme?

 A lot of times, people think that this is some sort of "pyramid scheme".
 Well what is a "pyramid scheme"?
-It is a multi-level marketing company.
-What a multilevel marketing company does is gets people to recruit other people to buy stuff and also find people themselves to buy products as well.
+A "pyramid scheme" in the business world is often referring to a multi-level marketing company which gets particpants to recruit other people to buy stuff, but also places a heavy emphasis on getting particpants to recruit people to themselves become particpants of the organization.
 You make money in multi-level marketing when someone you signed up buys the product the company offers.
+You make even more money when the people you signed up go out and get people to sign up under them.
 You are given a small percentage of each purchase of those "below" you.

-Multi-level marketing companies have dues and also cost money to get started.
+Multi-level marketing companies usually have dues and can also cost you money in order to get started (for example, the cost of buying sales kits or product inventory).
 Companies like Quixtar or Amway charge $500.00 plus just to get involved.
-There are dues and you must recruit other people to make any money.
+Usually things are structured so that you must heavily recruit other people in order to make any money.

 CWP does not charge any starting fee, nor do we charge students any kind of dues.
-We do not require our interns to recruit other people to intern for us.
-They do hire their painters, but those are paid employees.
-They are not people "brought on" under managers to make them money for doing nothing.
-These people paint and they make an hourly wage!
-We do give people the option to refer individuals they are acquainted with if they know anyone who may be a good quality applicant.
+We do not ask our interns to recruit other people to intern for us.
+Interns do not sign up their own interns.
+They do hire their painters, but painters are paid employees managed by the intern.
+They are not people "brought on" under interns to make interns money for doing nothing.
+Painters are workers who paint and they make an hourly wage!
+We do give interns the opportunity to refer individuals whom they are acquainted with, and if the acquaintaince is a quality applicant, then that person can also become an intern!

 Is This A Scam?